 This page may contain affiliate links.
 Learn More.

-Wanna make the best cookies you ever ate?
+Wanna make the best cookies you’ve ever eaten?
 Check out this no flour monster cookie recipe for all the cookie monsters in your life.
 It’s an old fashioned dessert that grandma would be proud of!

 Monster cookies contain oatmeal, peanut butter, and of course, the best thing, chocolate.
 They are chewy on the inside, crispy on the outside, and packed to the tippy top with delicious flavor!
 Kids love monster cookies, adults love monster cookies, and my family can’t get enough monster cookies.
 (You’d think cookie monster lived here)

 At Little Sprouts, we have lots of cookie monsters who love to eat cookies (not to mention their cookie-loving parents) so I have a few cookies that are famous around these parts.
 This monster cookie recipe without flour has been a favorite here for years.

 I adapted the recipe from one I got from my sweet Aunt Pat years ago.
 She gave me some monster cookies for Christmas with the recipe attached.
 I’ve always treasured it, and her, and everything she’s given me.
 She’s a special lady.

 These monster cookies freeze great because they don’t contain flour or baking powder.
 They also store well at room temperature for several days.
 They make such a huge batch, so it’s great to have a good way to store extras for later.

 I love having cookies in the freezer to pop out if someone comes by or I want to give someone a gift.
 Bulk freezer cooking is my jam.